I’ve been perfecting this recipe for years.

-(This recipe is based on a spinach lasagna recipe from Pomodoro’s Restaurant in Boston’s North End.
-However, I incorporated some techniques learned from Cook’s Illustrated magazine and added some tricks of my own — the addition of tomato sauce to the bechamel sauce and pine nuts to the spinach mixture — to make the perfect lasagna masterpiece.)
+It’s based on a simple spinach lasagna recipe I got from a restaurant in Boston’s North End neighborhood.
+I added some techniques I learned from America’s Test Kitchen and added some tricks of my own –the addition of tomato sauce to the béchamel sauce and the addition of pine nuts to the spinach mixture — to make the perfect lasagna masterpiece.

-- When assembling the lasagna, make sure the sauces are not hot; room temperature is best, but warm works too.
+Another tip from the test kitchen that I use when assembling the lasagna is to make sure the sauces are not hot.
+Room temperature is best but warm works too.

-Using these techniques, here’s how to create your own masterpiece:
+Using these techniques and tips, here’s how you can create your own masterpiece.

 - Butter (3 tbsp.)